JulienOrain/documentation/docs/getting-started/login/index.md

 ## Login

-You can login with the `reliably auth login` command, when prompted for the type of login select a provider, with the arrow keys and select enter:
+You can log in with the `reliably auth login` command, when prompted for the type of login select a provider, with the arrow keys and select enter:

 ```reliably